AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 ## Using Create Program Wizard {#using-create-program-wizard}

->[!NOTE]
-   >
-   >The cloud-native solution gives the user with requisite permissions the ability to create a program on a self-service model.

 Depending upon the user’s objective in creating the program within the bounds of what is available to the specific customer/organization, a program creation wizard will ask the user to submit one or more details.

   ![](assets/create-program-2.png)

->![NOTE]
+>[!NOTE]
->If a program already exists, then the **Add Program** button will be seen on the top right of the landing page, as shown in the figure below.
+>If a program already exists, then you will see **Add Program** on the top right of the landing page, as shown in the figure below.

 ![](assets/create-program-add.png)